Back

 • touching the clothes, bedding, or other personal items that have touched bodily fluids or sores

-The recent rise of cases has mainly been reported in the gay, bisexual and men who have sex with men community, but the virus is not limited to this group alone.
-Many recent cases are thought to have been transmitted through close, personal contact with infected people, including during sex.
+In 2022, there was a spike in cases, with this outbreak still ongoing.
+Cases have been largely reported in the gay, bisexual and men who have sex with men community, but the virus is not limited to this group alone.
+Many recent cases are thought to have been transmitted through close, personal contact with infected people, including, but not limited to, during sex.

-How to reduce the risk of catching monkeypox
+How to reduce the risk of catching mpox

-What to do if you catch monkeypox when travelling
+What to do if you catch mpox when travelling

-If you develop monkeypox symptoms, you should seek medical advice.
-Most international travel insurance policies will cover the treatment needed for monkeypox, but you should read your specific policy carefully and speak to your provider.
+If you develop mpox symptoms, you should seek medical advice.
+Most international travel insurance policies will cover the treatment needed for mpox, but you should read your specific policy carefully and speak to your provider.
 You should isolate and avoid close contact with others so as to not further spread the infection.

-If you have recently travelled to Central or West Africa and you have developed flu-like symptoms, you should make sure to seek advice and testing for malaria, as well as monkeypox.
+If you have recently travelled to Central or West Africa and you have developed flu-like symptoms, you should make sure to seek advice and testing for malaria, as well as mpox.

-There is no specific treatment for monkeypox, and symptoms will usually clear up by themselves over a few weeks.
+For less severe cases, symptoms will usually clear up over a few weeks.
 Medicine can be taken to help alleviate the symptoms and help with aches and pains and discomfort caused by the rash.

 Make sure you’re covered when you go travelling with international travel insurance from Expatriate Group.
 We’ll tailor your cover to suit your needs, with emergency and accidental medical treatment and evacuation provided as standard, plus a range of extra benefits available for added protection.
 Get a quote today.